Pandemic Financially Imperils Nearly Half Of American Households, Poll Finds

 "I try so hard not to cry," says Maclin, who lives alone.
 "I have nine grandkids and seven great-grandkids — I would love to see them, but I can't," she says, weeping.

-A lack of family funds compounds other problems in peoples' lives, social services agencies confirm.
+A lack of family funds compounds other problems in people's lives, social services agencies confirm.

 Loading...